Scope Creep

 Reason to Control Changes

 Changes may certainly lead to a positive outcome However, the project management team should control them.
 Changes will have an impact on project objectives, such as schedule and budget.
 These objectives should remain credible, despite changes.
 Moreover, management should have an opportunity to approve changes and understand their impact.
 It is also important to keep track of these changes.
 In other words, it is important to log the details of each change.
 At the same time, controlling changes enables the project manager to encourage positive change, and discourage negative change.
+Without controlling changes a big consequence is Gold-plating.

 Factors that lead to scope creep